-27. Excluded from the Class are all Class members who have obtained a settlement or payment from USCI in satisfaction of claims arising from the receipt of unauthorized text messages.
+36. Excluded from the Class are all Class members who have obtained a settlement or payment from USCI in satisfaction of claims arising from the receipt of unauthorized text messages are excluded from the proposed Class.

-ANSWER: Defendant admits only that Plaintiff purports to bring this action on behalf of a putative class of individuals as further defined in Paragraph 27, but denies that certification of the purported putative class is appropriate pursuant to Rule 23 of the Federal Rules of Civil Procedure, and further denies all allegations of fact concerning any wrongdoing.
+ANSWER: Defendant admits only that Plaintiff purports to bring this action on behalf of putative classes of individuals as further defined in Paragraph 36, but denies that certification of the purported putative class is appropriate pursuant to Rule 23 of the Federal Rules of Civil Procedure, and further denies all allegations of fact concerning any wrongdoing.

-28. Class members are identifiable through phone records and phone number databases.
+37. Class members are identifiable through phone records and phone number databases.